juntagrico/juntagrico/docs/permissions.rst

 -----------------
 juntagrico.can_use_general_email
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Member can use the email adress specified in the setting `INFO_EMAIL` as sender in the mail form.
+Member can use the email adress specified in the setting :ref:`INFO_EMAIL` as sender in the mail form.

 Search Hints:
     * German: General Email